-Based on the shares referenced in clauses (i) and (ii) above, and including Mr. Perelman's 10,000 vested stock options, Mr. Perelman, directly and indirectly, through MacAndrews & Forbes, at December 31, 2011, beneficially owned approximately 77% of Revlon, Inc.'s Class A Common Stock and 100% of Revlon, Inc.'s Class B Common Stock, together representing approximately 78% of the combined Revlon, Inc. Class A and Class B Common Stock and Preferred Stock (representing approximately 77% of the combined voting power of Revlon, Inc.'s Class A and Class B Common Stock and Preferred Stock).
+Based on the shares referenced in clauses (i) and (ii) above, and including Mr. Perelman's 10,000 vested stock options, Mr. Perelman, directly and indirectly, through MacAndrews & Forbes, at December 31, 2011, beneficially owned approximately 77% of Revlon, Inc.'s Class A Common Stock and 100% of Revlon, Inc.'s Class B Common Stock, together representing approximately 78% of the combined Revlon, Inc. Class A and Class B Common Stock and Preferred Stock (representing approximately 77% of the combined voting power of Revlon, Inc.'s Class A and Class B Common Stock and Preferred Stock (representing approximately 77% of the combined voting power of Revlon, Inc.'s Class A and Class B Common Stock and Preferred Stock and Preferred Stock).
 The remaining 11,513,368 shares of Class A Common Stock and 9,336,905 shares of Preferred Stock, in each case outstanding at December 31, 2011, were owned by the public.

 Revlon, Inc.'s Class A Common Stock is listed and traded on the New York Stock Exchange (the "NYSE").
 As of December 31, 2011, there were 517 holders of record of Class A Common Stock (which does not include the number of beneficial owners holding indirectly through a broker, bank or other nominee).
 No cash dividends were declared or paid during 2011 by Revlon, Inc. on its Common Stock.
-The terms of the 2011 Credit Agreements, the 9 3/4% Senior Secured Notes Indenture and the Senior Subordinated Term Loan Agreement currently restrict Products Corporation's ability to pay dividends or make distributions to Revlon, Inc., except in limited circumstances.
+The terms of the 2011 Credit Agreements, the 93⁄4% Senior Secured Notes Indenture and the Senior Subordinated Term Loan Agreement currently restrict Products Corporation's ability to pay dividends or make distributions to Revlon, Inc., except in limited circumstances.